martyphee/markdown-cv/index.md

   - Building out grafana monitoring dashboards and alerting
   - Productionizing the Go codebase
   - Tuning the search algorithms for location lookups across various data sources
-- Worked on our Python agent service which fixes issues with our AI property scraper
+- Worked on our Python agent service, which fixes issues with our AI property scraper
   - This included cleaning up the codebase
   - Introducing UV + Ruff and proper pyproject setup
   - Bringing dependencies up to date